Austin Gallery

 A plush, reversible sherpa throw from a name-brand bedding maker.
 Three heat settings, a soft-on-both-sides build, and the kind of drape that feels like a real blanket, not a heating element with fabric on it.
 The pick if you want the throw itself to feel premium.

-Buy this if the feel of the blanket matters as much as the warmth — the reversible plush-and-sherpa build is genuinely cozy, and Beautyrest is a bedding name you already know.
+Buy this if the feel of the blanket matters as much as the warmth.
+The reversible plush-and-sherpa build is genuinely cozy, and Beautyrest is a bedding name you already know.
 Three heat levels and a machine-washable design make it an easy everyday throw for a couch or reading nook.

 What we don't like

-Best King/Queen (Dual Zone)Best for Couples
+Best King (Dual Zone)Best for Couples

 Size